Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 - get_unique_days
 - get_daily_usage

+#### 3. Charts: Creates plotly figures as json depending on user preferences.
+It includes following methods:
+- create_app_usage_figure
+- create_app_usage_figure
+- aggregate_data
+- create_daily_usage_figure

-#### 3. Icon Extractor: Uses PIL library to extract icons from the active window, if it is a new app, includes following methods:
+#### 4. Icon Extractor: Uses PIL library to extract icons from the active window, if it is a new app, includes following methods:
 - extract_icon
 - ico_to_png
 - png_to_svg